openshift-labs/learn-katacoda/introduction/federated-clusters/02-deploying-kubefed-control-plane.md

 An `admin` user with `cluster-admin` privileges has been created in each cluster for your convenience.

-*NOTE:* The current Kubefed Control Plane deployment requires cluster-admin privileges.
-This requirement could be addressed in upcoming releases, so specific roles will be available for the Federation Control Plane.
+*NOTE:* The current KubeFed Control Plane deployment requires cluster-admin privileges.
+This requirement could be addressed in upcoming releases, so specific roles will be available for the KubeFed Control Plane.

 You should be already logged as admin.
 In order to verify it: